- POSTED: 04 Jul 2014 23:27

 The Observatory said Friday that regime forces have made advances this week on the outskirts of eastern Aleppo, threatening rebel supply routes.

 State television, meanwhile, said that government forces were now in full control of the Sheikh Najjar industrial sector of northeast Aleppo.

 On Sunday, IS declared a "caliphate," referring to an Islamic system of rule that was abolished nearly 100 years ago, in a move that rebels, including Islamists in Syria, branded a "heresy".

 Elsewhere in Syria, the regime air force kept up its air raids Friday against rebel areas, mainly in the southern province of Daraa, Aleppo, Damascus province and Idlib.

-Syria's war began in March 2011 as a peaceful movement demanding President Bashar al-Assad's ouster, but it has morphed into a conflict after a brutal crackdown by the regime.
+Syria's war began in March 2011 as a peaceful movement demanding President Bashar al-Assad's ouster, but morphed into a conflict after a brutal crackdown by the regime.

 Many months into the fighting, jihadists started to pour into Syria, drawing warnings from analysts of an eventual regional conflagration.